 During commissioning of each of the water treatment plant/s, a minimum of two rounds of commissioning sampling will be undertaken to confirm efficacy of treatment measures in achieving the required outcomes.
-All the parameters listed in the GMP will be tested during this commissioning phase.
+All the parameters listed in the GWMoP will be tested during this commissioning phase.
 The main targets of the testing are:

 - 1. If the Water Treatment Plant/s perform to meet the relevant discharge criteria and what design or operational modifications may be required in order for it to meet the required discharge criteria. - 2.
-The relationship between turbidity and Total Suspended Solids (TSS) will be measured as a proxy for TSS and will require more sampling than other parameters.
-This may continue into the post-commissioning phase.
+The relationship between turbidity and Total Suspended Solids (TSS) will be measured as a proxy for TSS and may require more sampling well into the post-commissioning phase.

-The water treatment plant will not be deemed "commissioned" until two subsequent rounds of testing confirm compliance with criteria.
-If water treatment plants are unable to meet the adopted criteria, a review of the treatment methods will be assessed, and the methods revised.
+The water treatment plant will not be deemed "commissioned" until two subsequent rounds of testing confirm compliance with discharge criteria.
+If water treatment plants are unable to meet the EPL discharge criteria, a review of the treatment methods will be assessed, and the methods revised.